webclinic017/edgedb/docs/resources/guides/tutorials/chatgpt_bot.rst

     [default: 3.2]:
     > 3.2

-The CLI should set up an Gel project, an instance, and a default branch on that instance.
+The CLI should set up a Gel project, an instance, and a default branch on that instance.

 - Confirm project creation by checking for an |gel.toml| file and a